AlSciThetAi/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
 Building a modern data warehouse with SQL Server, by fully extracting data from a file, transforming the extracted data, and doing a full load with SCD 1 into the data warehouse
+(Edit when finished to better explain the process)